Timothy Oulton: History

 Timothy Oulton was born in 1967 near Manchester England.
 Oulton's father, Philip Oulton, a former Major in the British Army opened a small antiques shop in the village of Hale, close to Manchester, when Oulton was nine years old.
 The business was named Halo Antiques, after the original sign "Hale Antique" was misprinted.

 From the age of seven to thirteen, Oulton attended the boarding school St Bede's School in Staffordshire, before successfully attaining his Common Entrance exam and attending boarding school at Ampleforth College at the age of thirteen.
 Ampleforth Abbey and College is an old Benedictine run school in the North of England, which would later inspire Oulton's signature classic English style.
-The young Oulton began working for the family business when he left school at 18, and it was here that his passion for furniture and design blossomed..Toughest Bison leather sofa series, standing up to the rough-and-tumble play of our little ones and furry friends.
+Oulton began working for the family business when he left school at 18, and it was here that his passion for furniture and design blossomed.

 After years of selling restored homeware items and growing the business with his brother, Charles, Timothy Oulton officially took the helm at Halo.
 He decided that there was no long-term future in the antiques business, and repositioned the company to focus on the recreation of antique pieces with a modern viewpoint.

 In 2004, Oulton established the global division of Halo Group in Hong Kong.

 Timothy Oulton died on 3 March 2022.
 Following his death, Halo Group CFO James Dilley took over as CEO of the Timothy Oulton furniture brand and as CEO of the Halo Group and continues to guide its global expansion.